Resxt/T7-Scripts/README.md

 ## What is this?

 This is a collection of Call of Duty Black Ops III (T7/BO3) scripts I created, written in [GSC](https://plutonium.pw/docs/modding/gsc/).
 I decided to start polishing and sharing some of my scripts to help other modders implement features into their map since some scripts/features are hard to find online or are not really good scripts mainly due to how old they are.
+I also included some tutorials/explanations for some concepts such as the zone file and precaching to help you make use of my scripts more easily (and improve your knowledge overall as well).

 Huge thanks to everyone who helped me learn GSC originally for other CODs: Birchy, DoktorSAS, FutureRave among others.
 Also a massive thanks to everyone that made me learn a ton of things on BO3: serious, Rayjiun, Vertasea, Shidouri, Scworppy among others.